Bertrand Russell: Between the wars

 From 1922 to 1927 the Russells divided their time between London and Cornwall, spending summers in Porthcurno.
-In the 1922 and 1923 general elections Russell stood as a Labour Party candidate in the Chelsea constituency, but only on the basis that he knew he was extremely unlikely to be elected in such a safe Conservative seat, and he was unsuccessful on both occasions.
+In the 1922 and 1923 general elections Russell stood as a Labour Party candidate in the Chelsea constituency, but only on the basis that he knew he was unlikely to be elected in such a safe Conservative seat, and he was unsuccessful on both occasions.

 After the birth of his two children, he became interested in education, especially early childhood education.
 He was not satisfied with the old traditional education and thought that progressive education also had some flaws; as a result, together with Dora, Russell founded the experimental Beacon Hill School in 1927.
 The school was run from a succession of different locations, including its original premises at the Russells' residence, Telegraph House, near Harting, West Sussex.
-During this time, he published "On Education, Especially in Early Childhood".
-On 8 July 1930 Dora gave birth to her third child Harriet Ruth.
+During this time, he published On Education, Especially in Early Childhood.
+On 8 July 1930, Dora gave birth to her third child Harriet Ruth.
 After he left the school in 1932, Dora continued it until 1943.

-In 1927 Russell met Barry Fox (later Barry Stevens), who became a well-known Gestalt therapist and writer in later years.
-They developed an intensive relationship, and in Fox's words: "... for three years we were very close."
+In 1927 Russell met Barry Fox (later Barry Stevens), who became a known Gestalt therapist and writer in her later years.
+They developed an intense relationship, and in Fox's words: "... for three years we were very close."
 Fox sent her daughter Judith to Beacon Hill School.
 From 1927 to 1932 Russell wrote 34 letters to Fox.
 Upon the death of his elder brother Frank, in 1931, Russell became the 3rd Earl Russell.

-Russell's marriage to Dora grew increasingly tenuous, and it reached a breaking point over her having two children with an American journalist, Griffin Barry.
+Russell's marriage to Dora grew tenuous, and it reached a breaking point over her having two children with an American journalist, Griffin Barry.
 They separated in 1932 and finally divorced.
 On 18 January 1936, Russell married his third wife, an Oxford undergraduate named Patricia ("Peter") Spence, who had been his children's governess since 1930.
-Russell and Peter had one son, Conrad Sebastian Robert Russell, 5th Earl Russell, who became a prominent historian and one of the leading figures in the Liberal Democrat party.
+Russell and Peter had one son, Conrad Sebastian Robert Russell, 5th Earl Russell, who became a historian and one of the leading figures in the Liberal Democrat party.

 Russell returned in 1937 to the London School of Economics to lecture on the science of power.
-During the 1930's, Russell became a friend and collaborator of V. K. Krishna Menon, then President of the India League, the foremost lobby in the United Kingdom for Indian independence.
+During the 1930s, Russell became a friend and collaborator of V. K. Krishna Menon, then President of the India League, the foremost lobby in the United Kingdom for Indian independence.
 Russell chaired the India League from 1932 to 1939.